strongloop/strongloop.com2/_posts/2015-07-16-introduction-to-es6-iterators.md

 ---
-This blog post is also available on [IBM DeveloperWorks](https://developer.ibm.com/node/2015/07/16/introduction-to-es6-iterators/).
+**Note:** This blog post is also available on [IBM DeveloperWorks](https://developer.ibm.com/node/2015/07/16/introduction-to-es6-iterators/).

 EcmaScript 2015 (formerly known as ES6) introduces a brand new concept of iterators which allows us to define sequences (limited and otherwise) at the language level.